ZXShady/proposals/alternative_free_function_call_syntax.md

 call_f_nonvirtual(&s); // calls T::f! expected S::f.
 ```

-Someone naively would think that this always call the type's member function "f" but it doesn't, it instead first says search for a base class called named T if not found see the typename parameter T, this is surprising and not useful and makes writing the above function impossible per current rules.
+Someone naively would think that this always call the type's member function "f" but it doesn't, it instead first says search for a base class called named T if not found see the typename parameter T, this is surprising and not really that useful to be the default and makes writing the above function with the intended semantics  impossible per the  current rules.

 #### Limitations and Impact

 Impact on the Standard:
     This is an extension to the language that can later aid in library design, There is no existing code that will be broken.

 Limitations: